isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Clubs and Societies.md

 Members are also responsible in assisting the Mobile Library @ Peiying which is held on the 1st Monday of the month.
 They assist the students in selecting the books and guiding them to the borrowing counter.
 Our student librarians take pride in being the ambassadors of reading and encourage other students to develop the reading habit in them.

-Advisor: Mdm Haniza & Mrs Gayathri Madhan<br>
-Teachers-in-charge: Mrs Mala Bala, Mdm Chen Ying, Ms Yang Ge and Mrs Lilian Mani
+Teachers-in-charge: Mrs Mala Bala, Mdm Ng Kang Ping and Mrs Gayathri Madhan, Mrs Jennifer Fan and Mrs Linda Prem

 #### **Physical Science Club**